Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Conclusions and Future Work

 We developed Bronze, a new library-based GC whose goal is to ease the learning and use of Rust.
 We carried out a randomized, controlled trial of Bronze that showed that it can significantly alleviate some of the challenges posed by the Rust aliasing restrictions for Rust beginners: Bronze participants completed a task that required a complex aliasing structure in about a third as much time as traditional Rust participants.
 GC may enable Rust programmers, particularly beginners, to complete tasks in much less time.

-In the future, we hope to extend the Bronze tracer to trace arbitrary objects that may transitively contain references to GC objects.
-We also hope to investigate the impact of using GC not just for complex aliasing scenarios, but to mitigate the impact of ownership in general; perhaps doing so could flatten the learning curve and help users feel more positively about Rust.
+We hope to extend the collector to trace arbitrary objects that may transitively contain references to GC objects.
+We would like to investigate the impact of using GC not just for complex aliasing scenarios, but to mitigate the impact of ownership in general; perhaps doing so could flatten the learning curve and help users feel more positively about Rust.
+We would also like to relax the single-thread assumption in the collector, which would likely entail changing from the \textit{shadow stack} GC\footnote{https://llvm.org/docs/GarbageCollection.html\#the-shadow-stack-gc} that is currently in use.

 The experiment is the first (to our knowledge) evaluating the usability benefits of GC.
 We focused on using GC to relax aliasing restrictions, but GC can also be used to avoid the challenges of reference counting and manual memory allocation.
-In the future, library-based garbage collection could be used evaluate the usability tradeoffs of garbage collection in other contexts as well.
+In the future, library-based garbage collection could be used to evaluate the usability tradeoffs of garbage collection in other contexts as well.

-\begin{acks} We appreciate Dan Votipka's feedback on drafts of this paper.
-We also thank the TAs who piloted the experimental materials and supported the experiment while it was running.
-Finally, we appreciate the helpful design suggestions and guidelines from our IRB. \end{acks}
+\begin{acks} We appreciate Dan Votipka's feedback on drafts of this paper, as well as the feedback from the anonymous reviewers.
+We thank Alan Jeffrey, Manish Goregaokar, Felix Klock, and Philip Reames for insightful discussions regarding garbage collection and Rust.
+We also thank those who piloted the experimental materials, including Michael Dong, Aaron Eline, and the course TAs, who supported the experiment while it was running.
+Finally, we appreciate the helpful design suggestions and guidelines from our IRB.
+This material is based upon work supported by the National Science Foundation under Grant No. 1801545.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. \end{acks}

 \end{sloppypar}